Kelman, Iain McLean

 Scope of practice

-Dr Jeffery is participating in an approved recertification programme relevant to the vocational scope of Internal Medicine.
+Dr Kelman is required to participate in an approved recertification programme relevant to the vocational scope of Orthopaedic Surgery.

-Dr Jeffery may work outside the stated vocational scope but must do so within a collegial relationship.
+Dr Kelman may work outside the stated vocational scope but must do so within a collegial relationship.

 Definitions of scopes